raginigupta90/AI-Agent-Pipeline-Educational-Content-Generator/README.md

 Reviewer feedback is embedded into the second generation

-Only one refinement pass is allowed
+Only one refinement pass is allowed, as per requirements

-Command-Line UI
+User Interface (CLI)
-The command-line interface:
+The project includes a command-line interface that:

-Triggers the full agent pipeline
+Triggers the agent pipeline

 Displays: